 So you’re ready to pull the plug on diapers and start potty-training.
-And that means you need the right potty-training seat and potty-training toilet to get the job done.
+And that means you need the best potty-training seat and potty-training toilet to get the job done.
 But given that the market is, well, saturated, the search for a potty chair can be as taxing as getting your kid to actually use the damn thing.

 But first, some basics.
-The American Academy of Pediatrics says that in general, most kids are physically ready to start potty-training at around 18 months.
+The American Academy of Pediatrics says that in general, most kids are physically ready to start toilet-training at around 18 months.
 But that doesn’t mean they’re cognitively ready to do it.
 They need the motor skills to actually get to the bathroom, and the emotional desire to be independent.
 Once your kid is interested in using an actual toilet, then make your move.

 Got that?
 Here’s the potty-training gear you need to get things moving.

 Sure, you can sing a song to celebrate every time your kid goes potty.
 Or, you can let this potty chair do it for you: Every time your kid goes potty, he or she hears a song, a fun phrase, and a flushing sound.
 This toilet-training kit also includes a storybook, a removable potty ring and bucket, and a splash guard.